lueschem/lueschem.github.io/_posts/2016-12-27-The-Bright-Future-of-Containers-for-Embedded-Software.md

 ## Linux Container Workflow

-Let us imagine, that you have chosen Ubuntu for your development host and that you are planning to operate your target system with a minimal [Debian](https://www.debian.org/) installation.
+Let us imagine that you have chosen Ubuntu for your development host and that you are planning to operate your target system with a minimal [Debian](https://www.debian.org/) installation.

 The best way to develop software for a Debian system is to use a Debian system.
 Therefore we equip our